 BDS or Bachelor of Dental Science course is a 4 years bachelor's dentistry course.
-Course duration can be extended up to 5 years if the student wishes to opt for an internship.
+BDS Course duration can be extended up to 5 years if the student wishes to opt for an internship.
 BDS focuses on dental health and hygiene.
-Bachelor of Dental Science is the only course recommended in India for dental healthcare.
-BDS is the most sought medical course after MBBS.
+Bachelor of Dental Science is the only course where the BDS syllabus is framed by Indian health care is recommended in India, BDS is the most sought medical course after MBBS.

-Students who are interested in BDS can get admissions by writing entrance exams of different states or universities.
-Students can also write NEET to get admissions in BDS colleges.
+Students who are interested in BDS course can get admissions by writing entrance exams of different states or universities.
+Students can also write to get admissions in BDS colleges.
 Dental care is very much important and so are BDS doctors or dentists as they are called, help the patients to maintain good hygiene.
 BDS graduates can find jobs very easily as they have the opportunity to start their own clinic or to work in hospitals.
 Dentists get paid well and with the experience, they can earn a lot.
-Dentists also have opportunities in government sectors.
+BDS jobs are offered by both the government and private sectors.
+BDS course details on fees may vary according to the institutions.

 BDS course fees may vary from different institutions with respect to college/university standards.
 The average BDS course fee is INR 50,000 to 4 Lakh per annum.

 The average BDS salary is INR 3.05 Lakh per annum.
 This salary paid varies based on the sector of employment of the aspirant as well as his or her diligence, dedication and seniority.

 |Full Form||Bachelor of Dental Science|